 Where Do Respiratory Therapists Work?

-Respiratory therapists have the opportunity to work in a variety of settings, including:
+Respiratory therapists often work in a variety of settings, including:

 - Hospitals